 - Registered under the National Trust Act 2000

-- Declared a fit institution by the Child Welfare Committee, Chennai, Government of Tamil Nadu
+- Declared a Fit Institution in 2005 by the Child Welfare Committee, Chennai, Government of Tamil Nadu

 - Registered with Credibility Alliance, Mumbai